open-policy-agent/gatekeeper/website/docs/expansion.md

   This is the default value.

 For example, suppose a cluster's `ReplicaSet` controller adds a default value for `fooField` when creating Pods that cannot reasonably be added to the `ReplicaSet`'s `spec.template`.
-If a constraint relies on these default values, a user could create a Mutation CR that modifies expanded resources, like
+If a constraint relies on these default values, a user could create a Mutation custom resource that modifies expanded resources, like so:
-so:

 ```
 apiVersion: mutations.gatekeeper.sh/v1alpha1